 “They invited me to speak to the machinery operators to help them with their operations across the whole farm.
 There are a range of soil types and cropping on farm plus he has three main cultivation machines and three drills to choose from so there are plenty of nuances we needed to consider,” says Mr Wright

-The Black-Grass Task Force in Action is focusing on one field of Hanslope boulder clay soil.
+The Black-Grass Task Force is focusing on one field of Hanslope boulder clay soil.
 This soil type covers about 70% of the farm and is prone to black-grass problems but also has great yield potential for cereals.
-The field has just come out of wheat and will be sown with barley next spring.
+The field had just come out of wheat and was to be sown with barley next spring.
 For this field, Mr Wright wanted to ensure that everything possible was done to set up the land to drill easily in spring.

-According to Mr Wright, there were three priorities for cultivation this autumn;
+According to Mr Wright, there were three priorities for cultivation that autumn;

-Of the three cultivators, Mr Drinkwater and Mr Wright opted to use the Gregoire Besson Discordon with a low disturbance set up.
+Of the three cultivators, they opted to use the Gregoire Besson Discordon with a low disturbance set up.

 The Discordon can move and mix a large amount of soil unless it is adjusted.
 The biggest factor was to take advantage of the low-disturbance tines used currently, these gently lifted soil at depth to remove compaction but didn’t mix the horizons.
 Surface cultivation was provided by shallow discing from the Discordon.
 The operator was crucial for this operation because lots of fine tuning was needed to ensure the discs ran consistently at the right depth.

 Setting up the Discordon like this meant that only one pass was required rather than two – one to remove compaction at depth and probably a Horsch Joker pass to disc the surface.
-This was important this season because going over the soil twice – potentially in wet conditions - may have caused further problems.
+This was important in the autumn of 2019 because going over the soil twice – in wet conditions - may have caused further problems.

 Trials can provide a great source for ideas but putting them into practice commercially can be challenging.